wangby511/System-Design-Architecture-and-Infra/design-common.md

 Advantages of Vnode: 1) spread the load more evenly.
 2) make it easier to maintain a cluster containing heterogeneous machines.
 3) probability of hot-spots is much less (than that we use big range per node).

-### Cons

-Minimized keys are re-distributed when servers are added or removed.

-It is easy to scale horizontally because data are distributed more evenly.
+Cons: 1) Minimized keys are re-distributed when servers are added or removed.
+2) It is easy to scale horizontally because data are distributed more evenly.

 ## Content Delivery Network (CDN)